HVAC Basics: How Does an Air Conditioner Work?

 The smallest possible size for a central air conditioner is 1.5 tons.
 Air conditioners of all sizes have a SEER2 rating, which stands for Seasonal Energy Efficiency Ratio, and measures the energy efficiency of an air conditioner.
 Minimum SEER2 ratings are set by the federal government and vary based on system type, system capacity, and region.

 Packaged air conditioners are another type of central air conditioner.
-Packaged systems are unique because they provide air to the entire home, but don’t feature a 1:1 indoor to outdoor unit split.
-Instead, packaged systems are two in one and are just located outside the home.
-These units are great for homeowners who want central air conditioning but have nowhere to store a large indoor unit in their home.
+Packaged systems are unique because they provide air to the entire home, but they don’t feature a 1:1 indoor-to-outdoor unit split.
+Instead, packaged systems are located entirely outside the home, except for the ductwork.

-Air conditioner components
+Air conditioning system components

 When the refrigerant leaves the condenser coil and releases most of its heat outside, it’s still too hot to re-enter the evaporator coil.
-The expansion valve works by decreasing the pressure of the refrigerant and cooling it back down even more.
-The expansion valve sends the cold refrigerant back into the evaporator coil, where it picks up more heat from the air inside your home and the process repeats itself.
+The expansion valve works by decreasing the pressure of the refrigerant and cooling it down even more.
+The expansion valve sends the cold refrigerant back into the evaporator coil, where it picks up more heat from the air inside your home, and the process repeats itself.

 Air conditioner zoning